danielenriquez59/my-portfolio/docs/about.md

   - title: Who am I?
     details: Greetings, my name is Daniel.
 I have a passion for creating and building innovative engineering solutions.
 I have 8 years of experience in the aerospace industry doing a variety of engineering tasks ranging from aircraft design, software development, data science, and test engineering.
   - title: _
-    details: I thrive on conquering new challenges and my diverse background allows me to efficiently master new technologies, uncover valuable insights, and quickly provide value to any team I'm on.
+    details: I thrive on conquering new challenges and my diverse background allows me to efficiently master new technologies, uncover hidden insights, and quickly provide value to any team I'm on.

 ---